Phone: 817-697-4038 Fax: 877-409-3962

 If you’ve experienced pain, weakness or joint stiffness in the shoulder, please Schedule an appointment with one of our orthopedic specialists as soon as possible.

 Swimmer’s shoulder causes shoulder pain and consists of a specific overuse injury of the shoulder tendons.
-Swimmer’s shoulder occurs when the tendons of the shoulder suffer from inflammation and swelling, compressing with the nearby bones, muscles, and other tendons.
-Some physicians also know Swimmer’s shoulder as shoulder impingement, subacromial impingement, or painful arc.
+Additionally, swimmer’s shoulder occurs when the tendons of the shoulder suffer from inflammation and swelling, compressing with the nearby bones, muscles, and other tendons.
+Moreover, some physicians also know Swimmer’s shoulder as shoulder impingement, subacromial impingement, or painful arc.

-Inflammation tends to affect the tendons in the rotator cuff (a group of muscles and tendons that hold the arm bone into the shoulder joint).
-These tendons may put pressure on the top part of the shoulder blade, also known as the acromion.
+In addition, inflammation tends to affect the tendons in the rotator cuff (a group of muscles and tendons that hold the arm bone into the shoulder joint).
+Furthermore, these tendons may put pressure on the top part of the shoulder blade, also known as the acromion.
 This friction on the shoulder blade may then lead to bone spurs developing.

 What is a Swimmer’s Shoulder?

-Swimmer’s shoulder, which is also called shoulder impingement or subacromial impingement is associated with tendons and tissues that connect muscle to bones in the shoulder region.
+Moreover, physicians associae swimmer’s shoulder, also called shoulder impingement or subacromial impingement with tendons and tissues that connect muscle to bones in the shoulder region.

 In this condition, the tendons underlining the shoulder joint becomes swollen and inflamed, resulting in the compression of surrounding bones, muscle, and tendons.
-It primarily occurs in swimmers who repeat the same stroke over time.
-Usually, the rotator cuff muscle and associated tendons are injured in Swimmer’s shoulder.
+However, it primarily occurs in swimmers who repeat the same stroke over time.
+Usually, the rotator cuff muscle and associated tendons endure injury in Swimmer’s shoulder.

-While a abrupt injury can cause impingement syndrome, it typically results from repetitive movements over time – like a swimmer repeating the same stroke.
-The good news is that most people can heal from a swimmer’s shoulder in a matter of months.3
+Additionally, while a abrupt injury can cause impingement syndrome, it typically results from repetitive movements over time – like a swimmer repeating the same stroke.
+However, most people can heal from a swimmer’s shoulder in a matter of months.3

 pastedGraphic.png